 RECORD: Darwin, C. R. [1871-1874].
 Sandwich Isld and New Zealand — demographic notes and calculations / Drafts of Expression.
 CUL-DAR89.163-169.
-Edited by John van Wyhe (The Complete Work of Charles Darwin Online, http://darwin-online.org.uk/)
+(John van Wyhe ed., 2002-.
+The Complete Work of Charles Darwin Online, http://darwin-online.org.uk/)

 NOTE: See record in the Darwin Online manuscript catalogue, enter its Identifier here.
 Reproduced with permission of the Syndics of Cambridge University Library and William Huxley Darwin.
 The volumes CUL-DAR87-90 contain material for Darwin's book Descent of man 2d ed.
 (1874-1877).

-Darwin cited this in Descent 2d ed.
+Darwin cited some of these notes in Descent 2d ed.

 Sandwich Isd